LeeMir/LeeMir.github.io/_sections/welcome-to-mir-yolo.md

 ishome: true
 ---

-Welcome to My Blog!
-I'm Mir, studying Computer Science.
+I'm Mir, studying Computer Science in Univ. of Seoul.
-I will upload what I studied at University to This Blog.

-Thank you for visiting This Blog!
+Thank you for visiting My Portfolio!

-Yolo :) (You Only Live Once)
+Yolo :)